Please see below answers for some possible questions you may have about

 The school holds formal meetings three times a year.
-These are the parents evenings and review meeting; however meetings can be arranged at anytime if additional support is required.
+These are the parents evenings and review meetings; however, meetings can be arranged at any time if additional support is required.

 Many of our children also have home/school diaries which are used according to the children’s age or ability.

 Assessments of your child’s progress are made regularly so the teacher always knows what each child in his/her class has achieved and what needs to be further developed.

 Children do have varying levels of homework as they progress through the school which parents are asked to support.